 On April 3, 2006 the Federal Highway Administration (FHWA) issued a Record of Decision (ROD) for the Juneau Access Improvements Project.
 The ROD selected Alternative 2B, the East Lynn Canal Highway to Katzehin with Shuttles to Haines and Skagway, as described in the 2006 Final Environmental Impact Statement (FEIS) for the project released on January 18, 2006.

 On August 16, 2006 the Southeast Alaska Conservation Council and five additional plaintiffs filed a complaint in US District Court against FHWA and the US Forest Service (USFS).
 The complaint alleges the USFS failed to comply with the National Forest Management Act and FHWA failed to comply with the National Environmental Policy Act (NEPA), the Bald Eagle Protection Act, the Endangered Species Act, and the Administrative Procedures Act.
 The District Court issued a decision on February 13, 2009, ruling the FEIS was not valid because it did not include an alternative that would improve transportation in Lynn Canal with existing assets.
 The District Court did not rule on the other counts.

 The State of Alaska filed an appeal of the District Court decision with the US Court of Appeals for the Ninth Circuit.
 The State presented the argument that FHWA did comply with NEPA by evaluating a No Action Alternative that included projected improvements in Lynn Canal and that variations of this alternative are not required.
-On May 4, 2011 a three judge Ninth Circuit panel, by a two-to-one margin, upheld the District Court decision.
+On May 4, 2011 a three judge Ninth Circuit panel upheld the District Court decision.